 You gain a level when you kill a monster, or when a card says that you do.
-You can also sell Items to buy levels (see Items).
+You can also sell Items to buy levels (see Items, p.
+3).

 You lose a level when a card says you do.
-Your Level can never go below l.
+Your Level can never go below 1.
 However, your combat strength can be negative, if you get hit by a Curse or suffer some other kind of penalty.

-Class: Characters may be Warriors, Wizards, Thieves, or Clerics.
+Class: Characters may be Professors, Wizards, Royalty, or Soldiers.
 If you have no Class card in front of you, you have no class.
-Yeah, I know, we did that one already.
+(Still.
+Every.
+Single.
+Time.)

 Each Class has special abilities, shown on the cards.
 You gain the abilities of a Class the moment you play its card in front of you, and lose them as soon as you discard that card.
 Some Class abilities are powered by discards.
-You may discard any card, in play or in your hand, to power a special ability.
+You may discard any card, can be used.